Lost, Damaged or Destroyed Will

-A Will does not take effect until death and generally speaking, can be changed or revoked at any time.
+A Will does not take effect until death and generally speaking, can be changed or revoked at any time provide the testator retains testamentary capacity.
 A Will can be revoked by destruction by the person making the Will.

-Therefore, when a Will which was known to be in the deceased person’s possession cannot be found upon their death it raises the question: has it been lost or destroyed?
+Similarly where an original Will was known to have existed, but is missing on death, there is a rebuttable resumption that the Will was destroyed by the testator with the intention of revoking it.
+If the Will cannot be found upon their death it raises the question: has it been lost or destroyed?

-In recent years, a company called Certainty has been attempting to provide a solution to the problem of Wills which cannot be found.
-Certainty is a national Wills register and is used by many, but not all, solicitors who offer Will writing services.
+The United Kingdom does not have a central Will registry.
+There are no requirements to report or record the existence of a Will.
+In more recent years, a company called Certainty has been attempting to provide a solution to the problem of Wills which cannot be found.
+Certainty is a national Wills register and is used by some solicitors who offer Will writing services, but the use of its services are voluntary.

 1. Try looking through the deceased’s paperwork, you may find a letter from their solicitor.